ibm-cloud-docs/FileStorage/jumboframes.md

 A jumbo frame is an Ethernet frame with a payload greater than the standard maximum transmission unit (MTU) of 1,500 bytes.
 Jumbo frames are used on local area networks that support at least 1 Gbps and can be as large as 9,000 bytes.
 {: shortdesc}

-Jumbo frames need to be configured the same on the entire network path from source device <-> switch <-> router <-> switch <-> destination device.
+Jumbo frames need to be configured the same on the entire network path: source device > switch > router > switch > destination device.
 If the entire chain isn't set the same, it defaults to the lowest setting along the chain. {{site.data.keyword.cloud}} has network devices set to 9,000 currently.
 For best performance, all customer devices need to be set to the same 9,000 value.
 {: important}

 ## Enabling Jumbo Frames